 That’s right…Dot is so badass it finally got it’s own beer.
+For a person like me who loves beer so much so that I visited this go url last week to get a Kegerator at home, this news of Dot sounded exciting.
 The good folks at the Percival Beer Company have set up shop in Dorchester and are looking to breath some life into the neighborhood…literally.

 Percival is currently making two beers.
 A Cape Verdean inspired lager called “Kompadre” and “Dot Ale 1630”.
 I’m a fan of any company that has a solid vision for prospering in Dorchester, and it feels like PBC wants to do just that.
 Here’s some language from the company’s “about” page on their website: